top of page

 More About “The Book”

 Pictured: inscribed copy of The Battle of Stalingrad by Marshal V.I.
 Chuikov, Soviet Army raincoat with Major General epaulets, Soviet-era flagpole ornament, and Soviet drafter’s compass displayed in the exhibit “Forged in Fire and Frost: Marshal Vasily Chuikov’s Journey through WW2, the Epochal Battle of Stalingrad, and the Cold War,” Spartanburg Methodist College, February 2024.
-Admittedly, I often struggle with writer’s block and sometimes find it difficult to come up wit
+Admittedly, I often struggle with writer’s block and sometimes find it difficult to come up with

 Maria A. Kithcart, MMin, MAML, MBA